wd-bootcamp/web-exercises/sessions/recap-project-6-NEW/activity-planner/README.md

 ## Notes

-- You can find some example data in the [assets folder](./assets/) to get you started.
-- - You can find some example data for MongoDb in the [assets folder](./assets-db/) to get you started.
+- You can find some example data for MongoDb in the [assets folder](./db-assets/) to get you started.